docarray/docarray/docs/fundamentals/document/embedding.md

 # Embedding

-Embedding is a multi-dimensional representation of a `Document` (often a `[1, D]` vector).
-It serves as a very important piece in the neural search.

-Document has an attribute {attr}`~docarray.Document.embedding` to contain the embedding information.
+Embedding is a multi-dimensional representation of a Document (often a `[1, D]` vector).
+It serves as a very important piece in machine learning.
+The attribute {attr}`~docarray.Document.embedding` is designed to contain the embedding information of a Document.

 Like `.blob`, you can assign it with a Python (nested) List/Tuple, Numpy `ndarray`, SciPy sparse matrix (`spmatrix`), TensorFlow dense and sparse tensor, PyTorch dense and sparse tensor, or PaddlePaddle dense tensor.